markdaniel1982/MD82-P4/README.md

 ### Github Deployment

-The website was stored using GitHub data storage and version control.
+The website was stored using GitHub for storage of data and version control.
 To do this I did the following;

-1. After each addition, change or removal of code, in the terminal within your IDE (I used codeanywhere for this project) type:
+After each addition, change or removal of code, in the terminal within your IDE (I used codeanywhere for this project) type:

 - git add .
 - git commit -m "meaningful commit message"